pallets/jinja/docs/api.rst

     .. attribute:: tests

-        A dict of test funcitons for this environment.
-As long as no template way loaded it's safe to modify this dict.
+        A dict of test functions for this environment.
+As long as no template was loaded it's safe to modify this dict.
 For custom tests see :ref:`writing-tests`.

     .. attribute:: globals

         A dict of global variables.
-These variables are always available in a template and (if the optimizer is enabled) may not be override by templates.
+These variables are always available in a template and (if the optimizer is enabled) may not be overridden by templates.
 As long as no template was loaded it's safe to modify this dict.
 For more details see :ref:`global-namespace`.